Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Greybody Factor

-This expression has the same form as that for the Einstein gravity \cite{Kanti:2014dxa} and Einstein Gauss-Bonnet gravity \cite{Zhang:2017yfu}.
-However, the dependence of $\Sigma$ on spacetime and particle properties are different in all these cases.
-Here we have an additional parameter, the non-linear charge $q$, in addition to the cosmological constant $\Lambda$ and the non-minimal coupling $\xi$, which will definitely influence the propagation of the scalar field.
+This result shares the same general form as those found in Einstein gravity \cite{Kanti:2014dxa, Ahmed:2016lou} and Einstein--Gauss--Bonnet gravity \cite{Zhang:2017yfu}.
+However, in this case, the presence of the non-linear charge $q$, along with the cosmological constant $\Lambda$ and the non-minimal coupling $\xi$, influences the scalar field propagation and, consequently, the greybody factor.

-The solution we obtained for the grey body factor (\ref{eq:GammaGrey}) is appropriate for small values of the cosmological constant and when the distance between the two horizons is large.
-Moreover, in the approximation scheme we followed, the energy of the emitted particle is not involved, which hints at the validity of the result in all energy range.
-However, we will see that the results are more accurate in the low energy region, and deviations from the expected values occur in the high energy region.
-This calls for a reevaluation of the problem with other methods, possibly a numerical investigation of Eq. (\ref{eq:RadialEq}), which we are currently working on as part of our future project.
+The obtained expression \eqref{eq:GammaGrey} is suitable for small values of $\Lambda$ and when the distance between the two horizons is large.
+Moreover, since the energy of the emitted particle does not appear explicitly in our approximation, the result suggests validity across all energy ranges.
+Nevertheless, our findings are most accurate in the low-energy regime.
+Deviations at higher energies call for further investigation, potentially requiring numerical methods to solve Eq.~\eqref{eq:RadialEq}.